jthump100/Used-Cars/README.md

 b) Odometer - We predict that a car with 150,000 miles on it is worth $3,500 less than a car with 50,000 miles on it.
 The "coefficient" is -0.035 on the model.
 Now, there are cars with 500,000 miles on them, and clearly the model would predict a significant loss in value there, but those cars are few and far between, and for most cars, the "odometer" factor has only a moderate influence.
 Why?
 Because age ("year") and "condition" are similar factors that play a role and diminish the effect of the "odometer" on car value.
 In simple English, it's the condition of the car, the age of the car, AND the mileage of the car!

 c) Drive - The variable that seems to matter here is whether a car is "4wd" or not.
-"4wd" cars command a premium of $2,550 vs other drive types.
+"4wd" cars command a premium of $2,550 vs other drive types

+d) Condition - A car in "new" condition should be worth as much as 8,000 more than a car in "salvage" condition.
+So, why is this category not more important?
+The vast majority of cars are in the middle - "good" or "excellent" - and the next most populated category is "like new."
+So, an "excellent" car should be worth $1,640 more than a "good" car, which is the important takeaway here.

 Data used: used car dataset from Kaggle, vehicles.csv Key assumptions made: SFS plus LinearRegression, along with key transformations of features (converting year to polynomial of degree 2 for example) will be a sufficient modelling approach, and reducing the dataset substantially by getting rid of certain rows with NAs, rather than imputing the values, will still produce robust restults